Diamondcreeper098/bf2/README.md

 # bf2
 Brainfuck 2.0
-To run the interpreter you need Visual c++ runtime installed on windows or gcc on linux or xcode command line tools on mac because interpreter uses termios.h on unix and msvcrt on windows
+To run the interpreter you don't need anything excluding python3.6 or higher
 # instructions:
 ```
   ( begins code and ) ends code